andr3w6826/power-outage-analysis/README.md

 # Introduction

-Power outages can have significant social and economic consequences, affecting millions of people across the United States.
-Understanding the patterns and causes of outages is crucial for policymakers, utility companies, and communities aiming to improve power grid reliability.
+Power outages can have widespread impacts, disrupting daily life, businesses, and emergency services.
+The ability to predict the number of customers affected during an outage is crucial for infrastructure planning, disaster preparedness, and improving grid resilience.
+By understanding the key factors that contribute to large-scale outages, utility companies and policymakers can better allocate resources, improve response times, and minimize disruptions.

 In this project, I analyze a dataset of major power outages across different states in the continental U.S. from January 2000 to July 2016.
-This dataset contains information not only on major outages but also on geographical locations, regional climatic conditions, land-use characteristics, electricity consumption patterns, and economic factors of the states affected.
+This dataset not only includes information on major outages but also geographical locations, regional climatic conditions, land-use characteristics, electricity consumption patterns, and economic factors of the states affected.

+Central Research Question
-This project is centered around the following question: What factors contribute most to prolonged power outages in the U.S., and how do outage durations vary based on different causes?
+This project is centered around the following question:

-By exploring outage durations and their causes, we aim to uncover trends that could help mitigate future power failures.
-This question is particularly important because longer outages can disrupt daily life, hinder emergency responses, and cause economic losses.
-Understanding these factors can aid in infrastructure planning, disaster preparedness, and improving grid resilience.

-Dataset Overview
-Total Rows: 1,534 (representing 1,534 outages)
-Total Columns: 57 (although I will focus on a subset of these)
+How can we predict the number of customers affected by a power outage based on available outage characteristics?
+By modeling outage severity in terms of affected customers, we aim to identify the key factors that contribute to large-scale outages and develop a predictive framework that could assist with risk assessment and mitigation strategies.

 # Data Cleaning and Exploratory Data Analysis